pdirita/Bayesian-Neural-Architecture-Search/README.md

 TODO:
 * Fix GCP environment to properly display Ax plotly rendered plots
 * Further analysis on results, specifically on bandit acquisition function choices throughout course of experiment
+* Complete and commit final report on the project